MSU-Libraries/conreboot/README.md

 PREVENT_ACTIVE_USER_MINUTES=0
 ```

-### PREVENT_PROCESSES
+### PREVENT_WHEN_PROCESS
 Default: nothing
-Prevent reboot if the listed process(es) are running.
-Multiple processes may be specified as part
+Prevent reboot if the listed process is running.
+This can list just the process
-of a comma-delimited list.
-This can list just the process or the process with flags.
+or the process with flags.
+Multiple definitions are allowed.
 ```
 # Examples:
-PREVENT_PROCESSES=rsync,mysqldump
-PREVENT_PROCESSES=mycommand --with-fl -ags
+PREVENT_WHEN_PROCESS=mysqldump
+PREVENT_WHEN_PROCESS=rsync -av --del /var/
 ```

 ### PREVENT_IF_SCRIPT_FAILS
 Default: nothing
 Prevent reboot is the given script or Bash shell command returns anything other than 0.
-Will do nothing if
-value is empty.
+Will do nothing if value is empty.
-Note that this command should be able to be executed quickly, and repeatedly, as the conditional reboot may
-continually run this command every minute while waiting to reboot.
+Note that this command should be able to be executed quickly, and repeatedly, as the conditional reboot may continually run this command every minute while waiting to reboot.
+Multiple definitions are allowed.
 ```
 PREVENT_IF_SCRIPT_FAILS="! [[ -f /tmp/my_service.lock ]]"
 PREVENT_IF_SCRIPT_FAILS="/usr/local/bin/safe_to_reboot.sh"